documentation

 AgentAdapterModel overrideWorkspace baseRationale

-Research AnalystAPI (default)claude-sonnet-4-6Needs web search, data store, file store
+Research AnalystAPI (default)instance defaultNeeds web search, data store, file store

-Project ManagerAPI (default)claude-sonnet-4-6Needs project, issue, and goal tools
+Project ManagerAPI (default)instance defaultNeeds project, issue, and goal tools

 Why keep some agents on API?